Dean and Professor of Law

 A native of Chicago, Dean Levi earned his A.B. in history and literature, magna cum laude, from Harvard College.
 He entered Harvard's graduate program in history, specializing in English legal history and serving as a teaching fellow in English history and literature.
 He graduated Order of the Coif in 1980 from Stanford Law School, where he was also president of the Stanford Law Review.
 Following graduation, he was a law clerk to Judge Ben C. Duniway of the U.S. Court of Appeals for the Ninth Circuit, and then to Justice Lewis F. Powell, Jr., of the U.S. Supreme Court.

 Dean Levi is the co-author of Federal Trial Objections (James Publishing 2002).
-At Duke Law, he teaches courses on Judicial Behavior and Ethics.
+At Duke Law, he has taught courses on judicial behavior, ethics, and legal history.